villevli/UnityEditorExtensions/README.md

 - [DefaultAssetInspector](Editor/DefaultAssetInspector.cs) - Shows the content of unsupported files in the inspector
 - [GameViewObjectPicker](Editor/GameViewObjectPicker.cs) - Left click to select the object that is visible under the cursor in game view.
 If in play mode it needs to be paused
+- [GameViewScreenshot](Editor/GameViewScreenshot.cs) - Quickly take screenshots with F12 from the Game View or the Simulator View.

 ## Installation